 Court reporting is one of those careers that is likely to endure despite technological advances and changes.
 The need for skilled individuals to capture and record information during court and legal proceedings is something that simply cannot be replaced by machines or computers.
 As with any profession, though, court reporting is not for everyone.
-So, how can you know if this is a good career for you?
+So, how can you know a court reporting career is a good career for you?
 You can start by learning more about what the job entails, what education and skills you need and what it is like to work in this career.

 The main job duty of a court reporter is to record what is said during legal proceedings.
 These records must be word-for-word accounts.
 Accuracy is very important because these transcripts become part of the legal documents in a legal case.
 You may work in the courtroom to record testimony and arguments during a trial using special equipment, such as stenography machines.
 You may also be present at depositions and other legal proceedings.